 Tucked in at the heart of the Caribbean is the Dominican Republic sharing the island of Hispaniola with Haiti.
 The Dominican Republic is leading the sustainable tourism campaign within the Caribbean region.

-On my recent visit to Punta Cana, I have seen all the sustainable tourism projects of the Puntacana Foundation in rehabilitating the flora and fauna of the island as well as protecting the marine life.
-If you’re lucky, you might be able to glimpse on the beautiful endangered Ridgway’s hawk which can only be found on the Hispaniola island.
+On my recent visit to Punta Cana, I have seen all the sustainable tourism projects of the Puntacana Foundation in rehabilitating the flora and fauna of the island as well as protecting marine life.
+If you’re lucky, you might be able to glimpse the beautiful endangered Ridgway’s hawk which can only be found on the Hispaniola island.

 The local food in the Dominican Republic is also amazing!
 You have to try the local ceviche, lobster and drink a shot of Mamajuana.

 If you are into sustainable travel, Punta Cana is more than just your typical all-inclusive resort.
 Be one with nature and the sea and you will definitely love this country.

 The Dominican Republic is one of the most beautiful places in the world.
 Visit Isla Saona, currently the most popular excursion offered in the Dominican Republic.
 Explore this quintessential tropical beach with swaying palm trees, bone-white sand, and lapping turquoise waters.

 Author: Passion for Dubai

 Website: Passion for Dubai

 Cosmopolitan, glamorous and futuristic are just a few words that can describe the exciting city of Dubai.

 Dubai develops at a very fast pace and those who have come here more than once, will realise that new projects are constantly being introduced.
 Thus visiting Dubai more than once has definitely become the norm if you want to stay up to date with the latest trends.